Western Australia COVID-19 updates

 Direct anyone with symptoms, or people who have been to exposures sites to COVID-19 testing centres

-Actively communicate these restrictions to your patients, colleagues, family and friends – including via social media
+Actively communicate revised restrictions to your patients, colleagues, family and friends – including via social media

-In relation to the Perth, Peel and South-west lockdown, the Medicines and Poisons Regulation Branch issued the following advice on 2 February 2020:
+In relation to the Perth, Peel and South-west lockdown, the Medicines and Poisons Regulation Branch issued the following advice on 2 February 2020, which continues to remain current:

 - Special arrangements for supplying prescription medicines, including use of ‘digital images’ of prescriptions, were put in place at the beginning of the pandemic.
 These measures are still in effect and detailed information is available on the COVID-19 information for health professionals section of the WA Health website (click on Clinical guidelines and scroll down to pharmaceutical).